tomcru/holy-loader/README.md

 - `zIndex` (number): Defines the z-index property of the top-loading bar, controlling its stacking order.
 Default: 2147483647.
 - `boxShadow` (string): Sets the box-shadow property of the top-loading bar.
 Turned off by default.
 - `showSpinner` (boolean): Determines whether to accompany the loading bar with a spinner.
 Turned off by default.
+- `ignoreSearchParams` (boolean): Determines whether to ignore search parameters in the URL when triggering the loader.
+Turned off by default.

 Project inspired by [nextjs-toploader](https://github.com/TheSGJ/nextjs-toploader) & [nprogress](https://github.com/rstacruz/nprogress)